- The importance of an e‑commerce website development checklist

 Step 9: Use a relevant theme and e‑commerce plugins

-To create a user-friendly and visually appealing online store, it is vital to use a theme and e‑commerce plugins specifically designed for this type of site.
+To create a user-friendly and visually appealing online store, it is vital to create a custom website design if you have a small budget or use a theme and e‑commerce plugins specifically designed for this type of site.

 The most popular ones that are compatible with WordPress include Astra and Divi.
 They deliver a ton of starter site designs optimized for different niches.

 There are many different solutions available on the market, so be sure to do your research to find the right ones.

 Step 10: Test out different colors and font styles

 The design of your website shouldn’t consist of various styles mixed.
 This aspect gives visitors their first impression, so try to make it a good one.